 • Talk to your medical team before trying 12-hour fasting if you have diabetes, heart disease, or other chronic conditions.

-What is the 12-hour intermittent fasting method?
+What is the 12-hour intermittent fasting schedule?

 For example, say you finish dinner at 7 PM.
 If you’re following a 12-hour intermittent fasting schedule, you wouldn’t eat or drink anything (beyond zero-calorie drinks like water) until 7 AM the next day.